python-geeks/Automation-scripts/Converting text to sound/README.md

 ```
 python run requirements.txt (will install all dependienies in your local operating system)
 ```
-There will be some comman issues regarding Anaconda usgae it is cited below :
+There will be some command issues regarding Anaconda usgae it is cited below :
 ```
 If using anaconda , then follow the steps :
 Step 1 : Open Anaconda Power Shell